Avon archaeological dig among oldest sites in New England

-• Avon Bridge Project Unearths History-Making Archaeological Site
+• Avon Bridge Project Unearths History-Making Site

-All are invited to attend the first public presentation of a history-making archaeological dig — the recently uncovered Brian D. Jones Paleoindian Site — sponsored by the Avon Historical Society, in partnership with the Town of Avon and the Avon Free Public Library.
+Area residents are invited to attend the first public presentation of a history-making archaeological dig — the recently uncovered Brian D. Jones Paleoindian Site — sponsored by the Avon Historical Society, in partnership with the Town of Avon and the Avon Free Public Library.

 Senior Archaeologists David Leslie and Sarah Sportman of Archaeological and Historical Services in Storrs, Conn., will present the dig's background and their team’s preliminary findings, along with an understanding of those findings within the broader context of the Paleoindian period.